bharghavasagar2/MedClinic-Application/README.md

 ## Running the Application in local environment

-- To start the application, run `npm start` in the client root folder and also run the same command for the server as well.
+-  Install all the required dependencies for both the server and client with a single command npm run install:all in the root folder.
+Afterward, start both the server and client simultaneously by running npm start.
-- The application will be accessible at `http://localhost:3000`.
+- The client application will be accessible at http://localhost:3000.
+The server will run on a different port, and the client will proxy requests to it.

 ## Features